 Keto Delightful Ketogenic Creamer

 And last on my list is Keto Delightful Ketogenic Creamer by Vaxxen Labs.

 This keto creamer is filled with grass-fed butter powder, MCTs, Hydrolyzed collagen, and a bit of coconut powder, then sweetened with stevia.

 Comes in Vanilla, Cafe Mocha, and Salted Caramel (my favorite)

 Half and Half Keto Recipes

-If you’re looking for a keto-friendly coffee, the most popular ones you may have heard of is bulletproof coffee or just the generic “keto coffee.”
+If you’re looking for a low-carb coffee, the most popular ones you may have heard of is bulletproof or just the generic “keto coffee.”

 Most of these recipes use a combination of a few of the following healthy fats and other ingredients: